 Oppo Find X3 to Launch in 2021 With System-Wide 10-Bit Colour Support

 Oppo Find X3 is teased to launch in 2021.
 The company, at its Inno Day 2020 conference, announced that the Oppo Find X3 series will offer end-to-end 10-bit colour support with its new Full-path Colour Management System.
-This new system will also bring support for HEIF (High Efficiency Image Format) and full DCI-P3 wide colour gamut across the phone to offer more accurate colours.
-Oppo Find X3 is touted to be ‘the first Android’ smartphone to offer this functionality.
+This new system will also bring support for HEIF (High-Efficiency Image Format) and a full DCI-P3 wide colour gamut across the phone to offer more accurate colours.
+Oppo Find X3 is touted to be ‘the first Android smartphone to offer this functionality.

 Moreover, the R&D team also promoted algorithms in areas such as distortion correction, multi-frame noise reduction, and perceptual extreme super-resolution.
 The new system will support image sensors featuring Digital Overlap (DOL) HDR mode.
-In the DOL-HDR technology, it synthesises different exposure conditions into an image.
+The DOL-HDR technology, it synthesizes different exposure conditions into an image.
 This should improve image results even when captured against bright light.

-Apart from this, Oppo also announced a new colour correction solution called Colour Correction Solution 2.0.
-This essentially looks to help those who suffer from colour vision deficiency with a wide range of options to suit their visual needs.
+Apart from this, Oppo also announced a new color correction solution called Colour Correction Solution 2.0.
+This essentially looks to help those who suffer from color vision deficiency with a wide range of options to suit their visual needs.
 Oppo partnered with Zhejiang University to develop the solution.
-The new colour correction system will also allow users to create their own display, and it will go beyond the limited set of options available now.
+The new color correction system will also allow users to create their own display, and it will go beyond the limited set of options available now.

 Which is the best TV under Rs.
 25,000?
 We discussed this on Orbital, our weekly technology podcast, which you can subscribe to via Apple Podcasts, Google Podcasts, or RSS, download the episode, or just hit the play button below.